Vaguery/Duck-language/README.md

 `DuckInterpreter#run` returns the entire Interpreter object, with all its contents.
 Determining which stack item, if any, to examine in order to evaluate how well a Duck script satisfies one's goal is a matter of domain modeling---not programming.

 I suspect sometime soon I'll add some convenience methods to interrogate the stack.

+### Examples

+See the directory `/examples` for scripts that exercise some of the quirks of the Duck language